natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZBD86.md

 The ZBD86's HEAT shell can be formidable against light tanks and SPAAs since these vehicles tend to have smaller volumes and more tightly clustered crew.
 It is generally the best to aim for crew compartments so that the HEAT jet can do as much work as possible; the explosive content may or may not be able to trigger overpressure damage depending on the target and impact zone, so count it as a nice surprise if it happens.
 Vehicles equipped with stabilized autocannons like the [[Falcon]], [[Gepard]], or [[M3 Bradley]] can easily maul the thinly-protected ZBD86, so do not pop out in plain sight and do your best to disable them in one shot.
 ATGMs are typically better saved for armoured targets but it usually only takes one of them to blow a light target to smithereens.

-The HJ-73E is an enticing weapon since its tandem warhead and extremely high penetration (just come behind [[ADATS]], at 800 mm@ 0°) will maul any vehicle it meets.
+The HJ-73E is an enticing weapon since its tandem warhead and extremely high penetration will maul any vehicle it meets.
 ERA-equiped tanks like the [[Magach 3 (USA)|Magach 3]], [[Sho't Kal Dalet (Great Britain)|Sho't Kal Dalet]], and [[Centurion Mk.5 AVRE]], which the original BMP-1 might struggle with, can be given a very rude surprise.
 Tough heavy tanks with steel armour can also be dispatched easily, making the ZBD86 a giant-slayer of sorts.
 Unfortunately, the HJ-73E travels slowly and is mounted on an upward-tilted launch rail like the basic HJ-73, which make it inconvenient to use at both close quarters and long range.
 Keep a healthy distance of at least 200 m from your target before launching the ATGM.
 For long distance engagements, try to use the HJ-73E against targets that are either immobile and not paying attention or exposed in the open without much cover.
 It is also important to stay close to cover yourself while launching the ATGM, as attentive enemies can deduce your location and guiding the missile requires staying in the line-of-sight and thus being at least partially exposed for the entire flight duration.

 A lucky opponent (and/or one with a lot of machine guns) may be able to shoot the HJ-73E out of the air due to its slow flight speed.
 If they attempt this, the counter is to guide the missile on a less predictable path while it makes its way to the target, only aiming directly when it gets close.
 A similar tactic can be helpful against enemies that are not immediately focusing on the ZBD86 but may react to a missile heading straight towards them; for example, launching and guiding the HJ-73E in a different direction while keeping them in view might fool them into thinking that you are aiming at another target, which does not arouse the same panic factor, but snapping your aim to them at the last second as a bootleg form of terminal guidance will leave them very little time to duck into cover or deploy smoke grenades.
 Remember that these kinds of fancy missile manoeuvres take longer, leaving the ZBD86 more exposed, so it is still best to prioritize unaware targets and use direct aim.